KevinDoremy/KevinDoremy/README.md

 I am a software engineer with a Bachelor's degree in Software Engineering.
 I am passionate about mobile development, particularly iOS development.
 I currently work as an iOS developer at BDC.
 I enjoy learning new technologies and staying up-to-date with the latest developments in the industry.

 ### Skills 💻
-* iOS development using Swift and Objective-C 📱
+* iOS development using Swift📱
 * Xcode 🛠️
 * Git and GitHub 📚
 * Agile methodology 🚀